nanpuhaha/Mubox/FEATURES.md

 When you switch active clients your input is immediately dispatched to the active client, whether or not it is visible, locally running or on a remote machine.

-This function makes more sense when soloboxing, or when you're not using [Keyboard Multicast](#keyboard-multicast) and [Mouse Clone](#mouse-clone) features, since the input from your keyboard and mouse must be manually switched to control specific clients.
+This function makes more sense when soloboxing, or when you're not using [Keyboard Multicast](#keyboard-multicast) and [Mouse Multicast](#mouse-multicast) features, since the input from your keyboard and mouse must be manually switched to control specific clients.

 ## Summary